What is The Intertwine?

 Why become a partner in The Intertwine Alliance?

 Becoming an Intertwine partner signifies that your organization is helping to achieve The Intertwine vision.
 There are also benefits to becoming a partner, including discounts on Alliance events and the right to add projects to The Intertwine Project Network.

 How do I become an Intertwine Alliance Partner?

 Intertwine Alliance partners sign a Declaration of Partnership where they agree to play a part in fulfilling the Intertwine vision.
 Alliance partners pay annual dues, which are set on a sliding scale.
 For organizations that primarily serve historically marginalized, under-served, or otherwise disadvantaged populations, partnership dues are optional.

 How is The Intertwine Alliance funded?

 The Alliance is funded primarily by its partners.
-In deference to our nonprofit partners, The Alliance does not accept philanthropic contributions from individuals.
 The Alliance also receives some grant funding, which is often tied to specific deliverables, such as project or event management.

 What is an Intertwine Project?